pudly/schmopera-hugo/content/articles/rigoletto.md

 related_companies = []
 related_people = []
 short_description = "As Rigoletto leaves the party, we see the true depth of his character.
-As Mulligan interprets him, the jester is very fidgety, his routines a compulsive series of tics that he feels compelled to practice even when nobody else is around, very much the modern laborer trapped in his work. " slug = "rigoletto" title = "Rigoletto" youtube_url = ""
+As Mulligan interprets him, the jester is very fidgety, his routines a compulsive series of tics that he feels compelled to practice even when nobody else is around, very much the modern laborer trapped in his work. " slug = "moral-dilemmas-an-excellent-quartet-hgos-rigoletto" title = "Moral dilemmas & an excellent quartet: HGO's Rigoletto" youtube_url = ""

 +++